- Senior Lecturer in Marketing and Entrepreneurial Skills for Fashion and Textiles

 - Professional and Business Practice.

 - BA (Hons) Textile Design, University of Leeds.

 Research and academic outputs

-Turner, F (2012) An English eccentric: Lady Ottoline Morrell and the self styled wardrobe.
+Turner, F.A (2012) An English eccentric: Lady Ottoline Morrell and the self styled wardrobe.
 In: Fashion Tales 2012: 13th International Conference of ModaCult, 7-9 June 2012, Milan.